There are 3 ways to search for Communications-related articles:

 (3) GOOGLE SCHOLAR.
 Google Scholar is not a library database, but can still be a helpful tool.
 Google Scholar is Google's

 search engine to find scholarly articles.
 Sometimes it finds the same articles as in our library databases.
 Sometimes it finds articles at educational (.edu) websites.
 Sometimes it finds articles at organization (.org) websites.
 And so on.
 The benefit of Google Scholar is its breadth: it searches millions of websites for articles.
 The drawback is: also its breadth.
 Many times your results are thousands of articles, with many obscure or irrelevant that aren't a match to what you want.
 To see a video demo/tutorial of searching Google Scholar, click here:

 Subjects: Although using keywords is convenient, keywords can often bring up unrelated articles, since they may appear anywhere in the article.
 A more precise way to search is to change your search box to a SUBJECT search, and type a word.
 This will look for articles entirely about that word, not just find that word randomly.
-For example, an article about television advertising, not just an article that has the word "television" and "advertising" somewhere randomly in it.
+For example, an article about corporate communication, not just an article that has the word "corporate" and "communication" somewhere randomly in it.